openreferral/specification/docs/hsds/reference.md

 :jsonpointer: /definitions/language/description
 ```

-Each `language` has the following fields:
+Each `language` object has the following fields:

 ::::{tab-set}